 Ask any die-hard motor racing fan where Singapore's original Grand Prix were held and they'll tell you at the Sembawang Circuit at Upper Thomson Road.
 Yes, the original official Singapore Grand Prix was held annually from 1961 to 1973 at Old Upper Thomson Road.
-The first Grand Prix was sponsored by the then Ministry of Culture as part of their Visit Singapore - The Orient Year tourism drive and the race was flagged off by Yang di-Pertuan Negara, (later 1st President) Yusoff Ishak.
+The first Grand Prix was sponsored by the then Ministry of Culture as part of their Visit Singapore - The Orient Year tourism drive and the race was flagged off by Yang di-Pertuan Negara (later Singapore's 1st President) Yusoff Ishak.

-Singapore Grand Prix at the Sembawang Circuit 1960s.
+Singapore Grand Prix at the Sembawang Circuit 1960s. |

-Photo credit: National Archives Singapore
+Photo credit: National Archives Singapore |

 Backed by the government, the 1961-1973 Singapore Grand Prix were organised and run by the Singapore Motor Club.
 This was a club of dedicated die-hard racing enthusiasts who had been organising ad-hoc races in Singapore right after the end of World War II.
 The club was formed in 1948.